bpfman/bpfman/docs/developer-guide/xdp-overview.md

 This tutorial will show you how to use `bpfman` to load multiple XDP programs on an interface.

+!!!
+Note:
-**Note:** The TC hook point is also associated with an interface.
+    The TC hook point is also associated with an interface.
     Within bpfman, TC is implemented in a similar fashion to XDP in that it uses a dispatcher with stub functions.
-TCX is a fairly new kernel feature that improves how the kernel handles multiple TC programs on a given interface. bpfman is on the process of integrating TCX support, which will replace the dispatcher logic for TC.
+    TCX is a fairly new kernel feature that improves how the kernel handles multiple TC programs on a given interface.
+    bpfman is on the process of integrating TCX support, which will replace the dispatcher logic for TC.
     Until then, assume TC behaves in a similar fashion to XDP.

 See [Launching bpfman](../getting-started/launching-bpfman.md)
 for more detailed instructions on building and loading bpfman.